purna99/statusUpdateApp/README.md

 # StatusUpdateApp

+In this application you can publish a status and after publishing a status, you can add reactions to it.
+You can like, dislike and love any status on the application.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.1.
+The application will be powered by Angular 4 in the front-end and Firebase in the backend and this project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.1.

 ## Development server